botheredbybees/huon-channel-marine-analytics/docs/ENRICHMENT_IMPLEMENTATION_GUIDE.md

 **What to look for**:
 - ✓ Files found > 0
-- ✓ Rows updated > 0
+- ✓ Rows updated > 0 (OR fields already populated)
 - ✓ No ERROR messages
 - ⚠ Some files may fail gracefully (fine if most succeed)